-Sub paragraphs (A) and (B) are really important because EACH STATE has a different standard.
-In practical terms, this means that a person living in New York, City, for example, needs to make a lot more money each month to be at the same income level of someone living in Omaha, Nebraska.
+Subparagraphs (A) and (B) are really important because each state has a different standard.
+In practical terms, this means that a person living in New York, City, for example, needs to make a lot more money each month to be at the same income level as someone living in Omaha, Nebraska.
 In fact, each state breaks it down further by counties.
 Thus, the average median income in Douglas County, Nebraska will be different than someone living in Scotts Bluffs County, Nebraska.
-The bottom line is that WHERE you live may determine what type of bankruptcy you can file and, if it is a Chapter 13 bankruptcy, HOW MUCH you may need to pay back.
+The bottom line is that where you live may determine what type of bankruptcy you can file, and if it is a Chapter 13 bankruptcy, how much you may need to pay back.

 The source of the bankruptcy means test actually comes from the Internal Revenue Service’s collection manual with a few modifications.
 The IRS uses this manual/test when determining how much a taxpayer is able to afford each month in terms of a payment plan for past due taxes.
 This is also the same test employed in the Offer in Compromise program offered by the IRS.
 In short, the bankruptcy means test is just a formula, of sorts, that tries to objectively determine a person’s level of ability to pay their creditors, if at all, in a bankruptcy proceeding.
 Although this is not the only factor involved in determining eligibility for a Chapter 7 or Chapter 13 bankruptcy, or the amount that will need to be paid back, but it is a starting point.

 Means Test Examples